MarAl15/DiabeticRetinopathyDetection/README.md

 In this work, it was decided to make a comparison between **decision tree** and **Support Vector Machine (SVM)** classifier with different kernels.

 The **5-fold cross-validation** is applied to verify the reliability of results we can obtain, evaluating the efficiency based on parameters of sensitivity, specificity and accuracy.

-The 5-fold cross-validation is applied to verify the reliability of results we can obtain, evaluating the efficiency based on parameters of sensitivity, specificity and accuracy.